Tyrrrz/CliFx/Readme.md

 <value>
 ```

-**CliFx** also automatically provides the conventional `-h|--help` option, which shows a help screen with all available options and parameters, their descriptions, and usage examples:
+**CliFx** also automatically binds the conventional `-h|--help` option.
+It can be used to request a help screen that lists all available options and parameters, their descriptions, and usage examples:

 ```console
 $ ./myapp --help